The Greenfield Garden Club

 -

-Capital Region Flower & Garden Expo (formerly the Capital District Garden and Flower Show) Troy, NY.
+Capital Region Flower & Garden Expo Troy, NY.
+Displays, vendors, and seminars.

-April 5, 8-12:15; Western MA Master Gardener Symposium.
+April 11, 9 am-12:15 pm.
+Western MA Master Gardener Symposium.
 Lenox, MA.
-Spring Into Gardening
+Gardening for Today and Tomorrow

 April - May:

 Festival of Flowers, Springfield Museums.
-(2025 dates not announced yet)
+10am - 4pm daily.

 May 6 - Seven States Daffodil Society Show at New England Botanic Garden at Tower Hill.